LiterallyTheOne/deep-learning-with-keras/docs/6-preprocessing-and-augmentation/index.md

 ## RandomRotation

-`RandomRotation`, rotates its input with the given factor.
+`RandomRotation` rotates its input with the given factor.
 The range of the rotation would be: $[-factor * \pi, +factor * \pi]$
 For example, if we put the factor to $0.2$, it would rotate the input in the range of
 $$[-0.2 * \pi, +0.2 * \pi]